simonspa/corryvreckan/src/modules/EventDefinitionM26/README.md

 * `shift_triggers`: Shift the trigger ID of the `detector_event_time`.
 This allows to correct trigger ID offsets between different devices such as the TLU and MIMOSA26.
 Note that if using the module `EventLoaderEUDAQ2` the same value for `shift_triggers` needs to be passed in both cases.
 Defaults to `0`.
 * `skip_time`: Time that can be skipped at the start of a run.
 All events with earlier timestamps are discarded.
 Default is `0ms`.
 * `eudaq_loglevel`: Verbosity level of the EUDAQ logger instance of the converter module.
 Possible options are, in decreasing severity, `USER`, `ERROR`, `WARN`, `INFO`, `EXTRA` and `DEBUG`.
 The default level is `ERROR`.
 Please note that the EUDAQ verbosity can only be changed globally, i.e. when using instances of `EventLoaderEUDAQ2` below this module, the last occurrence will determine the (global) value of this parameter.
 * `add_trigger`: Option to directly add the trigger of the TLU to the event.
 If this option is selected, the  event length is defined to be 3*115.2us - with 115.2us before the trigger timestamp and 230.4us after it.
+Note that no `EventLoaderEUDAQ2` for the TLU is required if this option is activated.
 Defaults to `false`
 In addition, parameters can be forwarded to the EUDAQ2 event converters.
 Please refer to the README of the `EventLoaderEUDAQ2` for more details.